The Inquest Process

 The Inquest will be opened and adjourned for investigations to be conducted and reports to be prepared.

 The Coroner will review progress in the matter on a regular basis and all interested persons will be informed of decisions made at each review.
-Reviews are not public hearings and no information will be made public.
-They will not be listed on the public website.
+Reviews are not public hearings and no information arising from them will be made public.
+They will not be listed on the Coroner's website.

-In the first instance the case will be adjourned for a period of eight weeks for the first review.
+In the first instance the case will be adjourned for a period of six weeks for the first review.

-Where applicable the Coroner will have written to the pathologist giving him instructions about the retention of any tissue samples that were retained at the post-mortem examination.
+Where applicable the Coroner will have written to the pathologist giving him/her instructions about the retention of any tissue samples that were retained at the post mortem examination.

 The deceased will be released as soon as possible.

-When the report is received the Coroner will consider it and may decide that he is able to conclude the inquest as a Document Based Inquest under Rule 37 of the Coroner’s Rules 1984.
+When the post mortem report is received the Coroner will consider it and may decide that he is able to conclude the Inquest as a Document based Inquest under Rule 23 of the Coroner's (Inquest) Rules 2013.

 The Inquest will not be concluded without consultation with the interested persons.

-If they are content then the Coroner will fix a date and time for the final hearing which will be listed on the website.
-These listings will be posted on the short notice page of the website by 6.00pm the previous evening.
+If the interested persons are content with a documentary Inquest, then the Coroner will fix a date and time for the final hearing which will be listed on the Coroner's website.

-The Coroner’s Officer for the case will notify all the interested persons.
+The Coroner's Officer for the case will notify all the interested persons of the date and time fixed for the hearing and the Coroner will confirm this to interested persons in writing.

-If it is not possible to conclude the Inquest on receipt of the post mortem, because either the Coroner’s investigations are not complete or a full hearing is necessary, with or without the attendance of witnesses, then the Coroner will consider the file and decide what should happen.
+If it is not possible to conclude the Inquest on receipt of the post mortem report because either the Coroner's investigations are not complete or, a full hearing with the attendance of witnesses is necessary, then the Coroner will consider the file and decide what should happen.

 There are some cases that take a considerable amount of time to enquire into.

-All files are monitored regularly to ensure that all the appropriate steps are taken and that delays are kept to a minimum.
+All files are monitored regularly to ensure that all appropriate steps are taken and that delays are kept to a minimum.
+All those properly interested will be notified of the progress of the Coroner's investigations and the steps being taken.

-As soon as the Coroner is ready to hear the Inquest the Coroner’s Officer will contact the interested persons and the listing details will be available on the website.
+As soon as the Coroner is ready to hear the Inquest the Coroner's Officer will contact the interested persons to notify them of the date and time fixed for the hearing and the listing details will be published on the website.

-If the Inquest is complex, reports are not forthcoming, or, it appears that the adjournment is continuing for too long, the Coroner will fix a date when all interested persons, including family and any legal representatives will be required to attend court for a formal review hearing.
+If the Inquest is complex, reports are not forthcoming, or it appears that the adjournment is continuing for too long, the Coroner will fix a date when all interested persons, including the family of the deceased and any legal representatives will be required to attend court for a formal hearing.
 This will be a public hearing.

-At this review the Coroner will deal with any outstanding matters and will give such further directions as necessary to prepare the case for a final hearing.
+At a Pre-Inquest review the Coroner will deal with any outstanding matters and will give such further directions as are necessary to prepare the case for a final hearing.

-The date for the final hearing will usually be set at this pre-inquest review.
-You will receive written confirmation of the date.
+The date for the final hearing will usually be set at this Pre-Inquest review.
+All interested persons will receive written confirmation of the date and the date will be publicised on the website.

 Any properly interested person who wishes to inspect or receive copies of any statement or document to be considered at the Inquest may apply to the Coroner.